hans-thiessen/Rethink-Sans/README.md

 Deceptively simple, Rethink Sans' features include : size specific tracking, tabular lining figures, and OpenType for everyone.

+## About Rethink

+Rethink is one of the largest global independent creative agencies.
+Founded in Vancouver in 1999, it now has offices in New York, Toronto, Vancouver, and Montréal.

+To learn more about Rethink, visit [rethinkideas.com](https://rethinkideas.com)

 ## Authors

 * Original Poppins design by Jonny Pinhorn